 The coffee was delicious.
 My pour over coffee was prepared with perfectly roasted beans for a rich mug full of the good stuff.
 I wasn’t offered any milk or sugar, and I didn’t see any of it around.
 This coffee was meant to be savoured just as it was, and it didn’t even need anything extra added to it.
 Trust me, drink this coffee black.
 You won’t regret it.

+Interested in more of Copenhagen’s coffee culture?
+Here are the 5 best coffee shops in Copenhagen you won’t want to miss.
+Make room for this place on your 3 days in Copenhagen itinerary for sure.
 For the rest of the afternoon, I wandered between Vesterbro and downtown Copenhagen a little bit more, taking in the sights and sounds of the city.

 As I was still feeling a little bit jet-lagged and had walked quite a bit, I looked for a restaurant that was near my hotel.
 I decided to bring the food back to my room to eat it there, rather than dining at the restaurant.